Skip to content

 Q: How do you handle housing, transportation and licensing?

 A: “Negotiation.
-Attempt to get the client to pay for as much as possible.
-We can turn down an assignment if it is not a win win scenario.
+Work with your company and remember that you can decline a specific assignment if it’s not a win-win scenario.
 Be proactive vs reactive and call hotels, rental car companies, use membership perks and eat economically.

 Q: Any tips for managing finances while on the move?